oracle-livelabs/adb/shared/adb-apllication-migration/run-postgre-sql-statements-in-adbs/run-postgre-sql-statements-in-adbs.md

 ### Prerequisites

-This lab assumes you have:
+This lab assumes that:

-- Performed the previous lab on provisioning an Oracle Autonomous Database instance.
+- You have performed the previous lab on provisioning an Oracle Autonomous Database instance.
-- You must be logged in as the ADMIN user or have EXECUTE privilege on the `DBMS_CLOUD_MIGRATION` package.
+- You are logged in as the ADMIN user or have EXECUTE privilege on the `DBMS_CLOUD_MIGRATION` package.

 ## Task 1: Connect with the SQL Worksheet